trpc-labs/onetyped/README.md

 ## Why not Zod or (insert validation framework here)?

-Zod is great, but it's not universal.
-It's primary use case is for validation and that shows. onetyped is not a validation framework, it's a data description framework.
-It optimizes for traversing your schema's shape and converting it to different formats.
+Zod is great, but its primary use case is for validation and that shows. onetyped is not a validation framework, it's a data description framework.
+It optimizes for traversing your schema's shape and converting it to different formats and back.

 ## Integrations